Legion-Team/legion-protocol-contracts/docs/src/src/LegionPreLiquidSaleV1.sol/contract.LegionPreLiquidSaleV1.md

 Verify if the sale configuration is valid
 Initialize pre-liquid sale configuration
-Initialize pre-liquid sale vesting configuration Verify that the vesting configuration is valid
 Cache Legion addresses from `LegionAddressRegistry`

 Sync Legion addresses from `LegionAddressRegistry`.